Julian Dunn: HamKam

 In December 2021, Eliteserien club HamKam announced they had signed Dunn on a two-year deal.
 He made his debut for HamKam in their season-opener against Lillestrøm on April 2, 2022.
 In late May, he suffered a season ending injury.
+Dunn would miss almost two full seasons due to the injury, returning to the pitch in January 2024 after 20 months away.

+HFX Wanderers

+In February 2024, Dunn signed with Canadian Premier League club HFX Wanderers FC for the 2024 season, with an option for 2025.
+He made his debut for the club on April 13, in the season opener, against Pacific FC.

 International career

-Youth
+Dunn is eligible to represent Canada as well as Jamaica, as his father was born in Saint Mary and his mother in Hanover.

 In April 2017, Dunn-Johnson was named in Canada's 20-man squad for the 2017 CONCACAF Under-17 Championship.
 He made his international debut in a 2–1 defeat to Costa Rica on April 22.
 He made two further appearances in the competition against Cuba and Suriname.
 In May 2018, Dunn-Johnson was named to Canada's under-21 squad for the 2018 Toulon Tournament.
 He was named to the Canadian U20 team for the 2018 CONCACAF U-20 Championship on October 24, 2018.
 Dunn-Johnson was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.

-He also qualifies for Jamaica as his father was born in Saint Mary and his mother in Hanover.